Plus500 is arguably one of the most highly rated and popular brokers in the world.

 Plus500 uses an elegant design of trading software that is substantial but also easy to access and use.
 It arms clients with important services such as technical analysis software.
 It also enables traders to manage multiple markets on the same screen whilst providing price quotes in real time.

-Plus500 is primarily a CFD broker but its platform also offers currencies, cryptocurrencies, commodities, stocks, ETFs, and indices.
+Plus500 is a CFD broker that offers following instruments through CFDs: currencies, cryptocurrencies (availability subject to regulations), commodities, stocks, ETFs, and indices.

 The platform also comes in four different versions – one which is web-based, one which can be accessed on your desktop, one which can be accessed on your portable Android and iOS devices, and finally, a downloadable version.